 Through a number of consulting and survey interviews, IT architects have found that there are 5 trends in commercial IP telephony that determine how to handle communications.

 Unified Communications (UC)

 While this may be a bit confusing, unified communication is basically a combination of various communication applications and a variety of collaboration services.
-Generally, UC means connecting the phone to services like calling, messaging and video conferencing.
+Generally, UC in Commercial IP Telephony means connecting the phone to services like calling, messaging and video conferencing.
 As a result, users can start communicating with other users with a single application.
 In fact, more than sixty-percent of businesses are currently using unified communications, often starting with IM and phone integration and delivering to other applications.

 In addition, changing the standard Public Switched Telephone Network (PSTN) access using SIP-based services can save some of the cost of the process while improving mobility integration, call routing, and disaster recovery flexibility.
 In general, after switching to a SIP trunk, most companies can save about 20-60% of their PSTN access fees.
 Companies that still use centralized access will recognize savings.
 Initiatives to implement SIP trunking typically focus on finding answers to specific problems, such as the need for service support, such as E911, fax, and other performance management solutions for full SIP trunks.
 You can also modify your company’s dial plan.

 Over time, as video conferencing improves, staff distribution and prices will continue to decline.
 Consequently, more companies can adapt to video conferencing than voice.
 In fact, desktop video applications are now built into many UC platforms.
 In addition, leading suppliers like Toshiba Telecom have begun to integrate immersive and conferencing tele-presence systems with UC desktop applications.
 At this point, video did not completely replace voice because telecommuters and/or customers could more easily conduct conference room meetings.